 - gain an insight into the requirements of optical instrumentation.

 The course extends over a full semester.
 Initially, students attend two days of compulsory Arctic survival and safety training.

-The course will also include an excursion to a variety of different ground based installations: The Kjell Henriksen Observatory, the EISCAT Svalbard radar and the Svalbard SuperDARN radar.
+The course will also include an excursion to a variety of different ground-based installations: The Kjell Henriksen Observatory, the EISCAT Svalbard radar and the Svalbard SuperDARN radar.
 Data from these installations will be used in the course.
-The course will also include an excursion to SvalSat (TBC).
+The course might also include an excursion to SvalSat.

 Total lecture hours: Ca. 70 hours.